Mushroom Mania 2025

 No, see above.
 This is for everyone’s safety.
 Mushroom Mania is a family friendly event.

-Many harm reductionists and psychonaughts believe the safest use of psychedelics is in a familiar, safe, and controlled place with someone experienced, knowledgeable, trusted and sober to care for and/or guide you.
+Many harm reductionist and psychonaughts believe the safest use of psychedelics is in a familiar, safe, and controlled place with someone experienced, knowledgeable, trusted and sober to care for and/or guide you.
 Be cool.
 Be safe.

 Can I be a vendor at Mushroom Mania?